-Mr. Spiliotes has over 21 years of experience advising clients on national security compliance matters involving foreign investment approvals (CFIUS); Department of Defense, Department of Energy and Nuclear Regulatory Commission foreign investment approvals under the National Industrial Security Program; and U.S. sanctions and embargoes (OFAC), including certain enforcement matters, relating to a broad range of industries, products, and transactions.
+Mr. Spiliotes advises clients on U.S. foreign investment approvals (CFIUS); Department of Defense foreign ownership, control and influence mitigation under the National Industrial Security Program; and U.S. sanctions and embargoes (OFAC), including certain enforcement matters, relating to a broad range of industries, products and transactions.

 Prior to joining the firm, Mr. Spiliotes served in the U.S. government as a junior staff member of the National Security Council at the White House, and in the U.S. Foreign Service as a Special Assistant in the Office of the U.S. Representative to the United Nations.

 Mr. Spiliotes’ representative projects include acting as counsel on national security matters for:

 - GLP Pte.
 Ltd. in its US$11.64 billion proposed privatization, reported to be the largest-ever private equity buyout of an Asian company by enterprise value.

 - Toshiba Corporation in the $18 billion sale of its subsidiary Toshiba Memory Corporation to a consortium led by Bain Capital.

 - SoftBank Group Corp. on its £24.3 billion ($31.4 billion) acquisition of UK-based semiconductor and design company ARM Holdings plc.

 - SoftBank Group Corp. in its $2 billion acquisition of Brightstar Corp., the world’s largest specialized wireless distributor.

 - SoftBank Group Corp. in its $21.6 billion acquisition of Sprint Corporation.

 - GLP Pte.
 Ltd. in the acquisition of a US$4.55 billion U.S. logistics portfolio from Industrial Income Trust.